-I wanted to see this movie so badly – but got a decent copy of it only recently.
-Now having seen it – I can say that it is one of the best coming of age tales with a thriller elements I have ever seen.
+I wanted to see this movie so badly, but got a decent copy of it only recently.
+Now having seen it, I can say that it is one of the best Coming-of-Age tales with thriller elements I have ever seen.

-The story is told from the perspective of the ten-year-old Michele (Giuseppe Cristano) .
-He spends the summer vacation playing with his friends in the beautiful countryside of Southern Italy.
-The kids hang out at an abandoned farmhouse .
-While trying to find the lost glasses of his sister Michele discoversa hidden dark pit nearby the house.
-Curious he lifts the lid…and his whole life changes.
-His discovery and later realizations turn him from a a joyful innocent child into a perceptive and wiser youth .
+The story is told from the perspective of ten-year-old Michele (Giuseppe Cristano).
+He spends his summer vacation playing with his friends in the beautiful countryside of Southern Italy.
+The kids hang out at an abandoned farmhouse.
+While trying to find his sister’s lost glasses, Michele discovers a hidden dark pit nearby the house.
+Curious, he lifts the lid…and his whole life changes.
+His discovery and later realizations turn him from a a joyful innocent child into a perceptive and wiser youth.

 Io non ho paura is well structured and shot movie that features stunning visuals – including many shots of the beautiful southern Italian landscape.
 The cinematography is the movie is very symbolic – the choices of colors (primary ones as in the eyes of children ) and scenery for example.

 The acting is first class – especially the one of the protagonist played by Giuseppe Cristano.
 I have to admit that the film caused a slight confused in me – especially when Michele did not tell his parents straight away after the disturbing discovery he made is in that dark pit – but eventually everything gets clear as the movie goes on – which only indicates that the actor was so convincing in his performance that for a moment out there I looked at the events in the movie trough his eyes.

 One could write an essay describing the variety of ideas laid in Io non ho paura – friendship,betrayal,lost of innocence …in short this film is not to be missed !